Budget Control Map

 Make budget decisions with clarity - before you commit spend

-One misallocated channel can quietly drain tens of thousands.
+One misallocated channel can quietly drain meaningful budget.

 This shows you exactly where your plan breaks — before you commit spend.

-If you’re managing real budget, this will show you within minutes where your plan holds - and where it breaks.
+If you’re managing active budget, this quickly shows where your current plan holds — and where it doesn’t.

 $299 one-time purchase · Use it every planning cycle.